-“One of our customers had to shut down for an entire day when a worker didn’t log a run of in-house LPNs correctly in the system, so another worker unknowingly printed duplicate sequences,” Aitken said.
+“One of our customers had to shut down for an entire day when a worker didn’t log a run of in-house LPNs correctly in the system, so another worker unknowingly printed duplicate sequences,” Bender said.
 “Thankfully the error was caught, but they had to comb through the warehouse to find all of the duplicate numbers.”

 Quality and Performance

 Depending on your operating environment and temperatures, you may find that in-house LPN labels aren’t the best solution.